bigearth/bitblog/_posts/2018-03-31-transactions.md

 date:   2018-03-31
 ---

 The essense of Bitcoin Cash is all about sending and receiving transactions.
 The ability to move any amount of money to anyone on EARTH for nearly free is truly revolutionary.
-Today we're very happy to introduce the `TransactionBuilder` class so developers can quickly allow their apps to send $BCH transactions.
+Today we're very happy to introduce the `TransactionBuilder` class so developers can quickly send $BCH transactions from their apps.

 ## `TransactionBuilder`